Twisting Kuperberg invariants via Fox calculus and Reidemeister torsion: Introduction

 \subsection{Acknowledgments}

-I would like to thank my advisor Christian Blanchet for all his support and suggestions during the course of this PhD.
-I would also like to thank Anna Beliakova, Andr\'es Fontalvo-Orozco, Krzysztof Putyra and Alexis Virelizier for many interesting conversations.
+I would like to thank my PhD supervisor, Christian Blanchet, for all his support and suggestions during the course of my PhD.
+I would also like to thank Anna Beliakova, Andr\'es Fontalvo Orozco, Krzysztof Putyra and Alexis Virelizier for many interesting conversations.
+Finally, I would like to thank the referee for valuable comments.
 This project has received funding from the European Union's Horizon 2020 Research and Innovation Programme under the Marie Sklodowska-Curie Grant Agreement No. 665850.